Funiculì, Funiculà: Adaptations and unintentional copyright infringement

-In the late 1970s and in the 1980s the song was performed more than 20 times by the Grateful Dead during tunings.

 Lyrics

 Original Neapolitan lyrics

 In Turco's original lyrics, a young man compares his sweetheart to a volcano, and invites her to join him in a romantic trip to the summit.

 Traditional English lyrics

 Edward Oxenford, a lyricist and translator of librettos, wrote lyrics, with scant relationship to those of the original version, that became traditional in English-speaking countries.
 His version of the song often appears with the title "A Merry Life".